mhanberg/blog/_posts/2018-10-18-how-to-use-elixir-ls-with-vim.md

 ### What is Elixir LS?

-[Elixir LS](https://github.com/elixir-lsp/elixir-ls) by Jake Becker is the language server implementation for Elixir.
+[Elixir LS](https://github.com/elixir-lsp/elixir-ls) by Jake Becker (now maintained by the [elixir-lsp](https://github.com/elixir-lsp) organization) is the language server implementation for Elixir.

 ### What is a language server?